-Since filing late or amended tax returns might trigger an IRS audit, do your best to carefully document all information you report on your tax return.
+It's a myth that filing late or amended tax returns might trigger an IRS audit, but you should always still do your best to carefully document all information you report on your tax return.
 This might be difficult if you are filing returns for several previous years.
-If your employer can't provide you with previous W-2 forms, for example, you must calculate your income some other way -- using pay stubs or bank deposit records, for example -- and file Form 4852 along with Form 1040.
+If your employer can't provide you with previous W-2 forms, for example, you must calculate your income some other way – using pay stubs or bank deposit records, for example – and file Form 4852 along with Form 1040.

 - Internal Revenue Service: What to Do If You Haven't Filed Your Tax Return